UFO-Group/LIGHT_platform/README.md

-# LIGHT: Automated discovery of optimal hydrogel components by the intelligent agent.
+# LIGHT: Automated discovery of optimal hydrogel components by the intelligent agent

 ## Features

 ### 1. Database Construction Module (Automated Data Extraction)

-- This project builds a high-throughput literature data extraction system using the DeepSeek-32B model and PDF/HTML parsing tools (such as pdfplumber).
+This project builds a high-throughput literature data extraction system using the DeepSeek-32B model and PDF/HTML parsing tools (such as pdfplumber).

-- All extracted results are stored in standardized JSON format, ensuring semantic consistency, traceability, and convenience for downstream modeling and processing.
+All extracted results are stored in standardized JSON format, ensuring semantic consistency, traceability, and convenience for downstream modeling and processing.

 ### 2. Agent-Driven Automated Modeling and High-Throughput Screening